Managing Users & Access Permissions

 Team Managersbut for all teams - and have full control over all datasets - similar to

 Dataset Managers.
 They can promote other users to

 Edit Teams and Permissionsmodal at the top of the user list.
 Admins can access ALL annotations, datasets, projects, tasks, etc belonging to their respective organization and can modify any setting of an organization.
 Admins have the most permissions in your organization, and this role should be assigned with care.

 Dataset Manager: Manage all datasets of an organization.
 Dataset Managers have full read/write access to all datasets within their respective organizations regardless of whether a dataset has been made available only to a specific team.
+They can also set team permissions for datasets.
 Use this role for power users who regularly upload datasets or who need access to all datasets regardless of who created them.
 Unlike

 Admins, Dataset Managers do NOT have access to any of the administration interfaces for users, tasks, and projects.

 Only Admins and Team Managers can see/access the

 By default, each newly uploaded datasets can only be accessed by